hnvt1989/kid_chat/README.md

-# Kid Chat - Whiskers the Talking Cat
+# Kid Chat - Hailey the Energetic Sheep

-A friendly chat application featuring Whiskers, a playful cat who chats with kids ages 6-8 using short, fun, and upbeat messages.
+A friendly chat application featuring Hailey, an energetic sheep who chats with children ages 6-7 using short, fun, and upbeat messages.

 ## Setup